IkarosKappler/plotboilerplate/docs_jekyll/index.md

  * Include Touchy.js as a package dependency.
  * Include FileSaver.js as a package dependency.
  * Measure the canvas' border when applying fitToParent!
 Currently a 1px border is expected.
- * Add config item for deactivating mouse wheel zoom.
- * The BezierPath uses a _scalePoint helper function.
-Replace this by Vertex.scale().
  * Make strokes configurable (color, width, style).
  * Make Bézier Curves dividable (by double click?).
  * Implement snap-to-grid.